microsoft/PythonProgrammingPuzzles/puzzles/README.md

             assert prices0[perm0[i]] <= prices0[perm0[i + 1]], "Permuted prices must be nondecreasing (row 0)"
             assert prices1[perm1[i]] <= prices1[perm1[i + 1]], "Permuted prices must be nondecreasing (row 1)"
         return all(heights0[i] > heights1[j] for i, j in zip(perm0, perm1))

+    def sol(prices0=[7, 7, 9, 5, 3, 7, 1, 2], prices1=[5, 5, 5, 4, 2, 5, 1, 1], heights0=[2, 4, 9, 3, 8, 5, 5, 4], heights1=[1, 3, 8, 1, 5, 4, 4, 2]):
+        """
+        There are two rows of objects.
+Given the length-n integer arrays of prices and heights of objects in each row, find a permutation of both rows so that the permuted prices are non-decreasing in each row and so that the first row is taller than the second row.
+        """
     ```
     <details><summary>1 hand-written solution </summary>